ashutosh60/FraudCallsDetection/README.md

 1. Azure Portal: This is used to create Azure Stream Analytics job in order to analyse the fraud calls from the input data.
 Also used to create App Service to host website.
 2. Event Hubs: This is used to storing the input data before analysis.
 3. Azure Stream Analytics: Used to analyse the fraud calls from the input data.
 Input is taken in Event Hubs, SQL query used to detect the fradulent call data, output is sent to Power BI for plotting line chart showing the number of fraud calls at a given instant of time.
-4. Azure App Service: Used to create and host a webapp in order to display Power BI chart analysis.
+4. Azure App Service: Used to create and host a webapp by uploading the code from this repository on Azure app service in order to display Power BI chart analysis.

 Other service used is:  Power BI: This is used as output of Azure Stream analytics job.